ambientkit/ambient/PLUGIN.md

 }
 ```

 When you start the application, the plugin will not be enabled.
-You must navigate to: http://localhost:8080/dashboard/plugins.
+You must login and then navigate to: http://localhost:8080/dashboard/plugins.
 Put a checkmark next to the plugin and then click the **Save** button at the bottom of the page.
 Your plugin is now enabled!
 It doesn't do anything so don't get too excited, but you've got the scaffolding of a plugin so on to the next step where you choose the type of plugin to create.

 ## Types of Plugins